Cookley

 Cookley is a village in the Wyre Forest District of Worcestershire, England, a few miles to the north of Kidderminster.
 Also, a few miles south-west of Stourton, Staffordshire and is close to the villages of Kinver and Wolverley.
 It lies on the River Stour, and the Staffordshire and Worcestershire Canal in the civil parish of Wolverley and Cookley.
-At the time of the 2001 census had a population of 2,491.
+At the time of the 2021 census, its built-up area had a population of 1,971.

 Commerce within the village include a Florist, a cafe, an Indian take away, a fish and chip shop and a village shop; all of which are family-run.
 It also has a Tesco Express and two Public Houses.

 The Village Hall is large and very well used by many different groups and clubs.
 It is situated alongside Cookley Playing Fields.

 The village has very active junior/senior Football and Cricket clubs.

 History

 Saxon estate

 The name Cookley was originally Culnan Clif, a place for which there is a Saxon charter with a boundary clause covering a substantial part of the northern part of the parish of Wolverley and Cookley.
 The medieval village of Cookley lay on the opposite side of river Stour to the present village, next to Caunsall.
 It gave its name to Cookley Wood, a former common, also known as Blakeshall Common.
 Blakeshall was thus also part of the Saxon estate.
 The estate was granted by William I to Worcester Cathedral Priory, which already owned the adjoining estate of Wolverley.
 From that time, the two were administered together as the manor of Wolverley.
 Nevertheless, the Domesday Book extent of Wolverley can be explained in terms of the preceding Saxon estate of Wolverley only.